nuts-foundation/nuts-specification/rfc/rfc017-distributed-network-grpc-v2.md

 The individual messages describe the requirements.

 A node SHOULD limit the number of conversations to a single node when these conversations contain overlapping data.
-It's up to the implementation on how to mark a conversation as done and remove it from its administration.
+It's up to the implementation on how to mark a conversation as finished and remove it from its administration.

 ## 5. Gossip protocol